 Made from cottage cheese balls, cooked in syrup of sugar, traditionally Rasgullas were served at room temperature but these days they are served chilled.
 In northern India, the dish comes flavoured in saffron, rosewater, and sometimes garnished with chopped pistachios.

 What better way to celebrate Durga Puja!
 Though it is the state of Bengal and the Bengalis who are commonly associated and credited with this sweet, the fact is that the origin of this dish lies in the city of Salepur in the state of Orissa.
 Surprised!
 Aren’t you?
 It was during the British rein that this dish found its way to the state of Bengal.

-There are certain key factors that need to be kept in mind so as to dish out soft and spongy rasgullas:
+There are a couple of things that need to be kept in mind so as to dish out soft and spongy rasgullas:

-- Ensure that you do not squeeze out too much water either since that will leave the cheese dry and the balls will not swell or become spongy when boiled.
+- At the same time you need to ensure that you do not over squeeze the cheese either since that will leave the cheese dry and the balls will not swell or become spongy when boiled.
 The chhena/ cheese needs to be moist and not wet.

-Keeping the consistency of cheese perfect is actually the key in creating this dish– I speak this for myself.
+Keeping the consistency of cheese perfect is actually the key in creating this dish.